5 min read21 October 2019

-Find the right franchise: Thorough research is your friend here: reading about franchises, visiting their websites, and requesting franchisee information.
+Find the right franchise: Thorough research is your friend here.
+Read about franchises, visit their websites and request lots of information.

-The initial meeting: This step involves meeting with a franchisor at their head office and is just as much for your benefit as it is theirs – it's a good way of getting a feel for the franchise brand and allows you to meet the people behind the business.
+The initial meeting: This step involves meeting with a franchisor and is just as much for your benefit as it is theirs – it's a good way of getting a feel for the franchise brand and allows you to meet the people behind the business.

 The sign up and agreement process: Next comes signing – every franchise has its own terms which will be outlined when you meet and request the contract.
-Once the franchise agreement is signed, some franchises will require a certain amount to be paid to start the launch process, others may request all funds to be paid up front.
+Once the franchise agreement is signed, some franchises will require a certain amount to be paid to start the launch process, others may request all of the funds up front.

 The launch: It's in everyone’s interest to make the launch as successful as possible, so although the franchisee will be expected to undertake certain marketing, promotion and sales activities, good franchisors will provide as much support as possible during the crucial early stages of the business.

-It's not rocket science to say that setting up a business has costs, but a franchise loan can be a great way to alleviate some of these.
-This injection of capital can help you to focus on the start-up process while making manageable monthly repayments.
+It's not rocket science to say that setting up a business has costs, but a franchise loan can be a useful way to alleviate some of these.
+The injection of capital can help you to focus on the start-up process while making manageable monthly repayments.
 Some repayments can be spread over a number of years making them relatively small in comparison to shorter-term loans.